 Domain concerns describe the characteristics of the product being developed.
 These characteristics may include functional concerns as well as non-functional (QoS) concerns.
-Functional concerns describe the way a particular application/product behaves, and its configuration.
-Non-functional concerns usually describe the way a product is supposed to perform which includes dimensions of concurrency, event processing, protocols, etc.
+Functional concerns describe the way a particular application/product behaves and its configuration.
+Non-functional concerns usually describe the way a product is supposed to perform which include dimensions of concurrency, event processing, protocols, etc.

 Normally, domain concerns and middleware features manifest themselves into separate hierarchial representations.
 Therefore, a mapping is required to transform domain concern hierarchies to middleware feature hierarchial models.
 In order to create a systematic mapping, this wizard makes use of model transformations to navigate through the concern and feature hierarchies.
 Interestingly, both the functional and nonfunctional concerns can map within the same middleware feature model.
-The features higher-level in the decision tree represent the functional concerns and since the lower-level features configure the higher-level features, they represent the non-functional concerns.

-Feature models of the general-purpose middleware as shown in Figure 3 tend to be very complex and huge making it very cumbersome to analyze for modularity.
+Feature models of general-purpose middleware tend to be very complex and huge making it very cumbersome to analyze for modularity.
 Fortunately, the feature sets for product variants are limited, which makes the mapping of concerns tangible within the middleware feature set.
-This helps us map known domain concerns to the middleware features in advance resulting in a m:n correspondence between the concern model and middleware feature model.
-Thus, based on the concern model the middleware feature models needs to be pruned to remove the unwanted features that do not map to the domain concerns.
+This helps us map known domain concerns to the middleware features in advance resulting in a m : n correspondence between the concern model and middleware feature model.
+So based on the concern model the middleware features that don't map to the domain concerns.
 This is done through the feature model interpreters provided by FORMS.